-At twelve-weeks postpartum we had a surprise!
-I was pregnant again!
+Then SURPRISE!
+At twelve weeks postpartum, I was pregnant again!
 We were scared and worried that my body wouldn’t be able to hold another pregnancy.
-I went to the doctor and everything seemed fine till my twenty-week check-up.
+I went to the doctor, and everything seemed fine until my twenty-week check-up.